PERFORMING ARTS - DRAMA

 Key Stage 3

 We use Drama lessons at KS3 as a medium to develop confidence, creativity, teamwork and social skills whilst focusing on specific drama based techniques.
 Many of our topics deal with real life issues and explore different feelings and emotions whilst developing performance, improvisation and devising skills.
 Within KS3 drama there are opportunities to work with scripts and masks through different topics.

-In year 7, we introduce students to basic performance skills, they then explore movement, scripts and ensemble story telling.
+In year 7, we introduce students to basic performance skills, for creating a character and building a scene.
+Once these skills are established, they then explore how to bring a script to life using different techniques and are also introduced to ensemble story telling.

 In year 8, students build on the content taught in year 7 by beginning the year studying ensemble script work, exploring non-naturalistic acting styles.
 Students then explore devising and how to respond to a stimulus, finally returning to script work in a more naturalistic style.

 Students in Year 7 and 8 are assessed with a once a half term summative assessment with clear success criteria and areas they need to improve on.
 Coupled with that students receive an ongoing dialogue and feedback through our assessment and verbal feedback each lesson.

 Key Stage 4